Difference between AutoCAD and Microstation

 When it comes to 3D support, I have to give this to Micro Station.
 I lost count of how many coffees I had while the computer was rendering a 3D Design.
 It takes practically forever, so the best thing to do was to let the machine to do the magic and take a break.
 (Alvarez, 2006)

-In conclusion, both AutoCAD vs Microstation, tools provide features which classify them as advanced drafting tools.
+In conclusion, both AutoCAD vs Microstation, tools provide features that classify them as advanced drafting tools.
 These tools can be used by CAD designers to draw and design both 2D and 3D Designs, independent of their complexity.
 (Prakoso, 2011)

 - Useful Comparisons of Maya vs 3ds Max vs Blender